bozboz/jam/README.md

     -   `Bozboz\Jam\Types\Menu\Standalone` display as a top level menu item

     Default `Bozboz\Jam\Types\Menu\Content`

+-   `search_handler`
+    Jam has some basic support for Elastic Search built in but is disabled by default.
+See (4.
+Search Indexing)[4-search-indexing].

 -   `entity`
     There are a few different types of entity classes in Jam that dictate sorting options.
 The normal `Bozboz\Jam\Entities\Entity` isn't sortable and will be sorted by name. `Bozboz\Jam\Entities\SortableEntity` is manually sortable but alone will only allow sibling sorting.
 If nested sorting is required then it must be used in conjunction with the `Bozboz\Jam\Types\NestedType` type.
 Finally there's the `Bozboz\Jam\Entities\Post` entity that will sort the entities by date published.